florinalexandrunecula/OrionInterview/README.md

 ## Testing the App
 ### Backend
 Navigate to `backend` directory and run `pytest testing/`.
 A small suite of tests is present, showcasing different functionalities of the backend.

+### Frontend
+Navigate to `frontend` directory and run `pytest testing/ --headed`.
+A small suite of tests is present, showcasing different functionalities of the frontend.